dishagitt/dishagitt/README.md

 - **1. HandmadeCharm**: An e-commerce platform for handicrafts with user and seller functionalities.
 - **2. Rock-Paper-Scissors Game**: An Android app for a fun interactive game with real-time score tracking.
+- **3. FashionHub**: An online platform for a single vendor to sell clothing items while providing customers with a seamless shopping experience.
+- **4. DentalCare**: A web-based Dentist Appointment Management System designed to streamline the process of booking and managing dental appointments.

 ### 📫 Get in Touch